-The most common question we get from homeowners exploring a custom build in the Phoenix metro is some version of: "Just give me a number."
-We understand the impulse.
-But the honest answer — the one that actually helps you plan — is more nuanced.
-This guide gives you the real numbers, explains what drives them, and tells you exactly what to ask any contractor before you sign anything.
+The most common question we get from homeowners exploring a build in the Phoenix metro is some version of: "Just give me a number."
+We get it.
+But the honest answer โ the one that actually helps you plan โ requires knowing what type of construction you are looking at.
+This guide breaks down the full cost spectrum, explains what drives the differences, and tells you exactly what to ask any contractor before you sign anything.

-"These per-sqft figures cover structure only — foundation through final finishes.
-They do not include land, soft costs, or site work.
-See the full cost stack below."
+Note: Per-sqft figures cover structure only โ foundation through final finishes.
+They do not include land, architecture fees, permits, or site work.
+See the full cost stack below.

 The Full Cost Stack: What You Actually Pay

-When homeowners say a house "cost $1.2M to build," they are usually referring to the all-in number.
-Here is what that number is actually made of for a typical 3,500 sqft mid-custom home in Scottsdale:
+When homeowners say a house "cost $900K to build," they are usually referring to the all-in number.
+Here is what that number is made of for a typical 3,000 sqft semi-custom home in the East Valley:

 What Drives Cost in Arizona Specifically

-Building in the Phoenix metro has a specific cost profile that is different from the national average.
+Building in the Phoenix metro has a cost profile different from the national average.
 These are the factors that matter most:

 1. Caliche and Soil Conditions